liblit/demangle-mode/README.md

 mangle to `_Z5printcc`.
 This lets linkers and other tools distinguish the two functions.

-Most programmer-facing C++ and D tools demangle symbols back to their human-readable forms when producing output.
+Most programmer-facing tools demangle symbols back to their human-readable forms when producing output.
 Sometimes, though, we must work with “raw” text containing mangled, hard-to-read symbols.
 For example, [LLVM assembly source](http://llvm.org/docs/LangRef.html)